Nanaimo bar

 The Nanaimo bar (/nəˈnaɪmoʊ/ nə-NY-moh) is a bar dessert that requires no baking and is named after the Canadian city of Nanaimo in British Columbia.
-It consists of three layers: a wafer, nut (walnuts, almonds, or pecans), and coconut crumb base; custard icing in the middle; and a layer of chocolate ganache on top.
-Many varieties exist, consisting of various types of crumb, various flavours of icing (such as peanut butter or coconut, mocha), and various types of chocolate.
+It consists of three layers: at the bottom, a wafer, nut (walnuts, almonds, or pecans), and coconut crumb base; custard icing in the middle; and a layer of chocolate ganache on top.
+Many varieties exist, consisting of various types of crumb, various flavours of icing (such as peanut butter, coconut, or mocha), and various types of chocolate.

 Origins

+The recipe for Nanaimo bars was developed and circulated in Canadian communities in a variety of forms before it acquired its name, rendering its true origin ambiguous.
+Culturally, it belonged to the category of "dainties": desserts which could be served at church suppers and private entertainments.
+Dessert squares and other "dainties" became particularly important to Canadian social life after World War II.
+As women were excluded from the workplace, baking became a status symbol for women who could serve desserts with expensive ingredients (such as butter, sugar, and pre-made brand-name goods) and time-consuming techniques.

+Lenore Newman, a scholar of food geography, argues that the Nanaimo bar derives from a 1947 recipe for unbaked chocolate cake, which matches early recipes for the bottom layer.
 The earliest confirmed printed copy of the recipe using the name "Nanaimo bars" appears in the Edith Adams' prize cookbook (14th edition) from 1953.
 (Note: A copy of the book is on view at the Nanaimo Museum.)
-Following research into the origins of Nanaimo bars, Lenore Newman writes that the same recipe was published in the Vancouver Sun earlier that same year under the name "London Fog Bar".
+The same recipe was published in the Vancouver Sun earlier that same year under the name "London Fog Bar".
 The recipe later also appears in the publication His/Her Favourite Recipes, Compiled by the Women's Association of the Brechin United Church (1957), with the recipe submitted by Joy Wilgress, a Baltimore, Maryland, native.
 (Brechin United Church is in Nanaimo.)

 In 1954, the recipe "Mabel's Squares" was published in The Country Woman's Favourite by the Upper Gloucester Women's Institute (New Brunswick).
 The recipe was submitted by Mrs. Harold Payne, the daughter of Mabel (Knowles) Scott (1883–1957).
 (Note: The ingredients list, quantities, and fabrication closely match the recipe found on the City of Nanaimo's website.)

 The first printing of recipes featuring Nanaimo bar ingredients is found in the 1952 Women's Auxiliary to the Nanaimo Hospital Cookbook, which features three nearly identical recipes that differ only slightly from the modern Nanaimo bar.
 They are referred to as the "chocolate square" or the "chocolate slice".

 Other unconfirmed references date the bar back to the 1930s, when it was said to be known locally as "chocolate fridge cake".
 One modern reference mentions the bars' existence in 19th century Nanaimo.